Find the range for a set of data by entering the numbers in the data set below. Read below to learn more about how to find the range.

 The range in this example is 4, which is a considerably smaller spread than the previous example.

-You might also be interested in our mean, median, mode calculator to find additional measurements about your data.
+You might also be interested in our mean, median, and mode calculator to find additional measurements about your data.